AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/docker/using-images.md

 ```

 !!! tip "Macs with Apple silicon"
-      If you are using an Apple silicon (M1-3) Mac, you may see this warning when launching the container:
+      If you are using an Apple silicon (M-series) Mac, you may see this warning when launching the container:

       ```{.console .no-copy}
       WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested